Unitas people are the best at what they do and bring vast knowledge and experience gained across the public, private and voluntary sectors.

 Before joining the Association, I worked at the Department for Culture, Media and Sport, most recently leading on policy for the creative industries - including film, music and computer games - having joined the civil service in 1994 from a background in scientific research.

 Erica is a solicitor at Bates Wells Braithwaite and takes a leading role in the Culture + Creative team.
 She provides commercial, contracts and governance advice to charities, social enterprises, creative businesses and commercial organisations.
 She advises on contracts, trading, sponsorship, advertising, a range of areas relating to creative businesses, governance and legal structures, “spinning out” of local and central government and restructuring services, intellectual property (with a particular focus on copyright), information technology and digital delivery by charities and social enterprises.
 She is a proud trustee of Unitas and Stone Nest.

-Simon Bramford became a Tutor in 2015 through a desire to
+I became a tutor in 2015 through a desire to

 contribute to the development of youth justice staff and share some of the